coatl-dev/docker-six/README.md

 ## Supported tags

-- `3.10.11b1` - Comes with Python 3.10.11 and 2.7.18.
+- `3.10.11` - Comes with Python 3.10.11 and 2.7.18.

 ## How to use this image

-The examples below will demonstrate how to use this image in [Azure pipelines], and [GitHub workflows].
+The examples below will demonstrate how to use this image in [Azure Pipelines], and [GitHub Workflows].

 ### Azure Pipelines